abdulraoufatia/DevOps-Course-Starter/README.md

 ### Build and run the Docker Image

-This project is buit using mutlti-stage builds.
-Mutil-stage builds are useful to optimise Dockerfiles while keeping them easy to read and maintain.
+This project is built using multi-stage builds.
+Multi-stage builds are useful to optimise Dockerfiles while keeping them easy to read and maintain.

-To build the development enviornment, run the following command:
+To build the development environment, run the following command:

 ```bash
 docker build --target development --tag todo_app:development .